2015–16 KNVB Cup

-The 2015–16 KNVB Cup is the 98th season of the Dutch national football knockout tournament.
-The winner qualifies for the group stage of the Europa League the following season and the Johan Cruyff Shield, the Dutch Supercup match between the Cup winner and the champions of the Eredivisie.
+The 2015–16 KNVB Cup tournament was the 98th edition of the Dutch national football annual knockout tournament to determine the winner of the KNVB Cup.

+FC Groningen unsuccessfully defended its 2015 title losing in the third round to FC Utrecht, 5–3.
+Feyenoord successfully pursued its 2016 Cup title on 24 April 2016 at De Kuip stadium in Rotterdam defeating FC Utrecht, 2–1.
+45,592 in attendance.
+They qualified for: the group stage in the Europa League the following season and the Johan Cruyff Shield, the Dutch Supercup match between the Cup winner and the champions of the Eredivisie.